Description of the radar set, tactical-technical characteristics

 |antenna rotation:||5 min⁻¹|

-ARSR-3 is operating in L-Band long-range air surveillance radar.
+ARSR-3 is operating in the L-Band long-range air surveillance radar.
 It was used to detect azimuth and range of en-route aircraft operating between FAA terminal areas.

 The first installation took place at the FAA Aeronautical Center in Oklahoma City in July 1978.
 ARSR-3 was replaced by the 3D- radar ARSR-4 since the 1990s.